 A distance vision test.
 This is when a wall chart with rows of letters is used to determine how well your vision is functioning at a distance.

 The results of these tests will be used to determine whether you are near-sighted, far-sighted or suffering from another common refractive error called astigmatism.
-It is the results of these tests that will be used to create your prescription glasses or contact lenses to correct the way in which light is refracted in your eyes so that you can see clearly.
+Your doctor's prescription will be used to create your prescription glasses or contact lenses to correct the way in which light is refracted in your eyes so that you can see clearly.